TwoRingSoft/xcbs/test/README.md

 # Testing

 For now there's a single test.
 Execute `test.sh` to run it.
-It currently uses the Xcode 8.2 build chain.

 ## Details

-- `Test Project.xcodeproj` was created using Xcode's (8.2.1) default project template
+- `Test Project.xcodeproj` was created using Xcode's default project template
 - `Test.xcconfig` was added to set `SDKROOT = iphoneos`, the same as the value set in Xcode's Build Settings GUI.
 The xcconfig was wired up for project-level settings and the `SDKROOT` setting was cleared for those settings in the GUI.
 - `xcbs` was run to obtain the settings lock files for the project in its initial state, which are checked in to source control